-Nothing says get your Yuletide carol on more than this mint candy cane roll cake.
+Nothing says get your Yuletide carol on more than this peppermint candy cane roll cake.

 3 egg yolks